DisCoTec/discotec.github.io/2020/README.md

 # DisCoTec 2020 - 15th International Federated Conference on Distributed Computing Techniques

 [DisCoTec](https://www.discotec.org) is one of the major events sponsored by the International Federation for Information Processing ([IFIP](http://www.ifip.org)).
 It gathers conferences and workshops covering a broad spectrum of distributed computing subjects, from theoretical foundations and formal description techniques, to systems research issues.
-DisCoTec 2020 will take place at the [University of Malta](http://www.um.edu.mt), [Valletta](https://www.um.edu.mt/campuses/valletta), in June 15-19, 2020.
+~~DisCoTec 2020 will take place at the [University of Malta](http://www.um.edu.mt), [Valletta](https://www.um.edu.mt/campuses/valletta), in June 15-19, 2020.~~

+## IMPORTANT NOTICE

+The DisCoTeC organisation committee has decided that, due to the current COVID-19 developments, the conference will be held **online**.
+Accepted papers will be published as planned, by June 2020, but no physical meeting/presentations will take place.
+Instead, the authors of accepted papers will record their talks and discuss them with the conference participants online.

 ## Conferences
 * [Coordination 2020](https://www.discotec.org/2020/coordination) - International Conference on Coordination Models and Languages